camcgreen/tiktok-ws-frontend/README.md

 Create a file in the **root** directory of your project called _.env.local_.

-In this file, add the following:
+In this file, add the following, replacing ${LOCAL_NETWORK_IP} for the value found in your network settings:

     NEXT_PUBLIC_WS_URL=ws://${LOCAL_NETWORK_IP}:3001